 Take a look at our photographs in the gallery.
 This should give an impression of the kind of paths and tracks, and sometimes lack of either, that we encounter on our hill walking.

-You will be looked after by experienced leaders responsible for the safety of the group.
-The leader will guide walkers and may change the walk or even abandon it if conditions are unsuitable, especially in bad weather.
+Hill-walking and hiking are adventure pursuits and as such have an inherent risk of personal injury or death.
+Each walker on a CHA walk is responsible for his or her own safety at all times.
+A leader will guide walkers and may change the walk or even abandon it if conditions are unsuitable, especially in bad weather.
 Walkers may leave a walk as long as they advise the leader in advance.
 Once they leave, however, they will not be covered by our insurance policy.

 Where cars have been shared to get to the start of a walk, the club suggests that the passengers make a contribution to the driver to cover the cost of fuel.
 A suggested amount depending on distance, is indicated in the programme.